TheRainbowPhoenix/UnWebPack_ast/README.md

 Additionally, you can generate some json to browse the dependencies.
 It is bad but works : `deno task graph`.
 It will generate `dependency-graph.json`.
 Rename it to whatever, then you can use the "dg.html" to open and view its content.
 It's nice.
 It should help a bit.

+## Generate from existing lib

+You can also generate mapping from existing library, doing `deno task source` whil putting your library sourcecode on the "tests" folder.
+For now it's not well tested, but worked against lodash.

 ## Auto name imports
 Take a look at `webpack-aliases.jsonc`.
 Basically a JSON with comments, where you can drop the chunk id and the name of the var :
 ```jsonc